legumeinfo/gcv/README.md

 These blocks can be drawn in a reference style viewer or an all-pairs Circos style viewer.

 In general, GCV is intended for comparative and pangenomic analyses.
-See the [wiki](https://github.com/legumeinfo/lis_context_viewer/wiki/User-Help) for a thorough description of GCV features, algorithms, and parameters.
+See the [Wiki](https://github.com/legumeinfo/lis_context_viewer/wiki/User-Help) for a thorough description of GCV features, algorithms, and parameters.

 ## Running GCV

-Due to the complexity of the microservices implementation, we recommend running the backend via the provided Docker Compose files: `microservices/compose[.prod].yml`.
+**Due to the complexity of the microservices implementation, we recommend running GCV and the microservices via Docker Compose.
+All the files necessary for running GCV and its microservices via Docker Compose can be found in the [gcv-docker-compose repository](https://github.com/legumeinfo/gcv-docker-compose).**
 Not only will this ensure that the microservices and their environment are properly configured, it will also ensure that the correct versions of the microservices are running.
-Users that wish to run the microservices manually should refer to the services' respective directories in the Legume Information System's [microservices repository](https://github.com/legumeinfo/microservices).
+Users that wish to run the microservices manually should refer to the services' respective directories in the [microservices repository](https://github.com/legumeinfo/microservices).

 The following instructions describe how to run GCV itself via Docker or locally.
 GCV is developed as part of the [Legume Information System](https://legumeinfo.org/) and [Legume Federation](https://www.legumefederation.org/) projects.